CFMTech/Jupytab/README.md

 The notebook code itself requires Python 3.6+ too (but it shouldn't be difficult to adapt Jupytab for Python 2).

-Jupytab relies on the official [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway).
+Jupytab server relies on the official [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway).

 ## Automatic installation

-The jupytab server and its notebook library must both be installed.
+The Jupytab server and its notebook library must both be installed.

 Jupytab server and its dependencies can easily be installed through pip: